Rain set to continue as north-east roads flood and supermarket forced to shut - Evening Express

 — North East Police (@NorthEPolice) October 18, 2019

-A spokeswoman for the Scottish Fire and Rescue Service said that crews had been called out to assist with flooding at Carden Place at around 4.15pm.
+A spokeswoman for the Scottish Fire and Rescue Service said that crews had been called out to assist with flooding at Carden Place in Aberdeen at around 4.15pm.

 Aberdeen City Council has confirmed they have teams out across the city checking hotspots “including gullies and hakes”.